Professor Laurence Grove

 If a picture paints a thousand words… (Telly Savalas)

 These elements come together in his work as Director of the Stirling Maxwell Centre for the Study of Text/Image Cultures, whose material holdings, via the riches of Glasgow University Library and the Hunterian Museum and Art Gallery, are unrivalled.

-Dr Grove is President of the International Bande Dessinée Society, and Vice-Président of Les Amis de Tristan L’Hermite, the foremost society for the study of the Louis XIII period.
+Professor Grove is President of the International Bande Dessinée Society, and Vice-Président of Les Amis de Tristan L’Hermite, the foremost society for the study of the Louis XIII period.
 As well as serving on the consultative committees of a number of journals, he is general editor of Glasgow Emblem Studies, and co-editor of European Comic Art.
-Laurence Grove has co-curated a recent exhibition (Breaking the Renaissance Code), organised or co-organised six international conferences, and authored (in full, jointly or as editor) nine books and approximately forty chapters or articles.
+Laurence Grove has co-curated a recent exhibition (Breaking the Renaissance Code), organised or co-organised ten international conferences, and authored (in full, jointly or as editor) nine books and approximately fifty chapters or articles.

 His other hobbies include skiing (badly), and supporting Glasgow Warriors, Partick Thistle and Wolverhampton Wanderers.